CUBICinfinity/Creations/R Programming/More Advanced Visualizations and Data Wrangling/Copy Cats/README.md

-In this folder I attempt to mimic plots found on the internet.
-I had help from Dylan McDowell https://github.com/dylanjm.
+In this folder I mimic plots found on the internet.
+I received some help from Dylan McDowell on this https://github.com/dylanjm.